Certified Nurse Midwife (CNM) Programs

 Is midwifery still a lucrative career?

-The multifaceted tradition of midwifery underwent several drastic changes and different periods throughout the last century.
+The multifaceted tradition of midwifery has undergone several drastic changes and different periods throughout the last century.
 Initially developed in the 1930s, this nursing practice stemmed from the growing concern for the high infant and maternal mortality rates of the early twentieth century.
-Social reformers, public health nurses and obstetricians alike wanted to create lasting change that wholly reformed the delivery and perinatal system.
-As a result, initially there were only two facilities for this practice in the country – The Maternity Center Association and The Frontier Nursing Service.
+Social reformers, public health nurses and obstetricians alike wanted to create lasting change that would totally reformed the delivery and perinatal system.
+Initially, there were only two facilities for this practice in the country – The Maternity Center Association and The Frontier Nursing Service.
 Responding to the need to fill in the shortcomings of physicians, midwifery became a highly lucrative career.

-However, a shift happened after the first few years of this profession blooming.
-Despite increased evidence that midwives had better health outcomes both for infants and mothers than physicians, segregation laws and anti-immigration legislation significantly reduced the number of both new and experienced midwives in the country.
+A shift happened after the first few years of the blossoming of the profession.
+Despite increased evidence that midwives have better health outcomes both for infants and mothers than physicians, segregation laws and anti-immigration legislation significantly reduced the number of both new and experienced midwives in the country.
 By the end of World War II, less than 5% of mothers were attended by childbirth assistants during delivery.
-The lowest point of 1% was reached in 1975 when this type of nursing practice was about to become extinct, and its tradition was soon to be lost nationwide with most traditional midwives being forced to retire.
+The lowest point of 1% was reached in 1975 when this type of nursing practice was about to become extinct, and its tradition was soon to be lost nationwide with most traditional midwives forced to retire.

 Luckily, there was a new surge in the 1990s when the Certified Professional Midwife (CPM) credential was created.
-The emergence of this promising specialization led to a dramatic upturn in both the number of women interested in becoming midwives and the number of job positions available under that title.
+The emergence of this promising specialization led to a dramatic upturn in both the number of women interested in becoming midwives and job positions available under the title.

-Over time non-discrimination policies were put in place over the country, and midwifery became the fruitful and growing profession it once was.
+Over time, non-discrimination policies were put in place over the country, and midwifery returned to the fruitful and growing profession it once was.
 Nowadays, there is a more substantial demand for CNMs than ever, as well as an ever-increasing array of new job opportunities available for those who pursue this path.
-With that in mind, choosing a career in midwifery is both emotionally and financially rewarding and no longer a thing of the past.
+With this in mind, choosing a career in midwifery can be both emotionally and financially rewarding and no longer a thing of the past.

 What does the program require?